Last updated on .

 Holy Relics

-19th century Kaaba belt
+19th-century Kaaba belt

-19th century curtain from the Kaaba gate
+19th-century curtain from the Kaaba gate in the Holy Relics

-19th century curtain from the Kaaba gate
+19th-century curtain from the Kaaba gate

 Calligraphic plate made by Sultan Abdülmecid I in 1849 in the Holy Relics at the Museum of Turkish and Islamic Arts in Istanbul, Turkey